 - 10.1.
-There are currently 6 officers authorised to undertake food and/or health & safety related work within the Council.
-Four directly employed by the Council and 2 temporary contractors.
-This relates to 4.2 FTE posts to deliver the food and health & safety service plan.
-This translates to: - 1 FTE food and health & safety manager - ➤ 2 FTE food and health & safety operational inspecting officers - ➤ 1.2 FTE temporary food and health & safety inspection contractors
+There are currently 5 officers authorised to undertake food and/or health & safety related work within the Council.
+Four directly employed by the Council and 1 temporary contractor.
+This relates to 3.2 FTE posts to deliver the food and health & safety service plan.
+A reduction of 1 FTE on the previous year.
+This translates to: - > 1 FTE Senior Environmental Health Practitioner - > 2 FTE Food and Health & Safety operational inspecting officers - > 0.2 FTE temporary food and health & safety inspection contractors

-A further 0.3 FTE, towards delivery of the food and health & safety function, is provided by administrative support.
+- A further 0.3 FTE, towards delivery of the food and health & safety function, is provided by administrative support. - 10.2.

-- 10.2.
 There is sufficient support officer resource in place to assist with the administrative functions relating to food and health and safety.
 These resources are shared across the broader work areas. - 10.3.
 All relevant officers are delegated and authorised to carry out their functions.
 The level of authorisation is determined by their specific role, responsibility and competency level.
-Specific competency assessments for individual officers are in place relating to the work areas.
+Specific competency assessments for individual officers are in place relating to the work areas. - 10.4.
+Financial Allocation Food Safety Budget 2024- 2025

-11. Financial Allocation